igr/sexyeditor/doc/Usage.md

 ## File list

-Editable list of all images files.
+List of all images files.
 Each file has to be in one row.
 Invalid files are simply ignored.